 Told through deeply personal stories in the trenches of the healthcare sector, “Birth Wars” chronicles a power struggle between doctors and midwives in Mexico about whose vision of childbirth should prevail.
-Taking viewers on a journey into the two worlds riven by prejudices and antagonism, the journeys of Rafaela, a newly graduated professional midwife in Guerrero, and Guadalupe, a traditional midwife in Chiapas, are juxtaposed to explore how building bridges between these worlds could help save lives.
+Taking viewers on a journey into the two worlds riven by prejudices and antagonism, the journeys of a newly graduated professional midwife in Guerrero, and a traditional midwife in Chiapas, are juxtaposed to explore how these worlds could help save lives by working together.

 A documentary about four centenarian women between 94 and 105 years old living in New York who unravel their courage, strength and zest for life in unique and inspiring ways.
 Conveying a message against ageism, "Can't Stop the Sun from Shining" is an homage to older individuals who, in spite of adversities and life challenges, age without regrets and arrive with dignity and charm to the autumn of their lives.